Frequently Asked Questions

 The active constituents of cannabis, the cannabinoids, control receptors in the human body.
 These receptors then stimulate cells to perform certain functions.
 Up to now, two receptors that respond to cannabis have been identified: CB-1 and CB-2.
 The CB-1 receptors are found mainly in the central nervous system (brain and spinal cord).
 CB-2 receptors are found mainly in cells of the immune system.

 The human body also produces its own substances that can bind to the CB-1 and CB-2 receptors.
 The interaction between these substances and the receptors is also referred to as the endocannabinoid system.
 The endocannabinoid system was not discovered until the nineteen-nineties.

 It is a matter for the doctor to decide which conditions and which situations are suitable for treatment with medicinal cannabis.
 The doctor is not bound by a list of conditions, but does prescribe medicinal cannabis mainly if the usual treatments and medicines do not help enough or cause excessive side effects.

 Smoking cannabis is advised against for health reasons.
 Smoking cannabis releases toxic substances such as tar, ammonia and carbon monoxide.

 No rights can be derived from these FAQs.
-The information has been obtained from sources including our website, brochures of the Office for Medicinal Cannabis (OMC) and the publication An Introduction to Medicinal Cannabis (2015) of Dr Arno Hazekamp.
+The information has been obtained from sources including our website, brochures of the Office for Medicinal Cannabis (OMC) and the publication An Introduction to Medicinal Cannabis (2015) by Dr Arno Hazekamp.

 Where mention is made of medicinal cannabis, this refers to the products Bedrocan®, Bedrobinol®, Bediol®, Bedrolite® and Bedica®.